-Section 8: Equity Standards for Host Community Agreements
+Section 7: Equity Standards for Host Community Agreements

 - 1. The [City/Town] shall prioritize negotiations of host community agreements with equity parties.
-For the purposes of negotiations of a host community agreement for an application for licensure, equity parties are as follows: - a. a license applicant that is pre-verified or verified as a social equity business; or - b. a license applicant that has been designated as social equity program participants, economic empowerment priority applicants, or both.

-- 2. The [City/Town] may waive or reduce fees for an equity party to a host community agreement negotiation, including, but not limited to community impact fees, zoning, and occupancy fees. - 3.
-At minimum, the [City/Town] shall take the following actions during host community agreement negotiations with an equity party to promote and encourage their full participation: - a. engage in an ongoing dialogue by providing multiple opportunities for discussion and negotiation of host community agreement terms including, at minimum, two conferences with an equity party; - b. include any attorney, authorized representative, or other advocate, if elected by an equity party, in all negotiation discussions and conferences; - c. promote language access by providing a certified interpreter or translator to assist an equity party who is a non-english speaker during all negotiation discussions and conferences; - d. provide reasonable opportunities for an equity party to review a proposed host community agreement, term, or condition, outside of a negotiation conference, or to seek review or input by a third party of their choice; - e. negotiate the terms of a host community agreement in good faith, including consideration of flexible terms that may mitigate particular challenges affecting an equity party, such as access to capital, with all terms and clauses conspicuously identified and openly discussed; and - f. allow an equity party to propose an amendment to, or seek cancellation of, a host community agreement within thirty days from the date of execution of the host community agreement. - 4.
-The [City/Town] may also: - a. expedite or prioritize the local approval process for social equity businesses, social equity program participants, and economic empowerment priority applicants; - b. provide technical assistance for social equity businesses, social equity program participants, and economic empowerment priority applicants navigating the local approval process; - c. designate counsel and/or a municipal planner, or other designees, as municipal contacts who shall work closely with social equity businesses, social equity program participants, and economic empowerment priority applicants in the local approval process from initial inquiry through the end of the permitting process; or - d. adopt an exclusivity period to permit social equity businesses for three years or until the goals of the exclusivity period have been met. - 5.
-The [City/Town] shall not: - a. negotiate a host community agreement with an equity party through the use of undue influence, duress, coercion, intimidation, threats, or any strong-arm tactics; - b. threaten loss of an equity party's position in its local application queue or delay to the processing of an equity party's application;
+For the purposes of negotiations of a host community agreement for an application for licensure, equity parties are as follows: - a.
+A license applicant that is pre-verified or verified as a social equity business; or - b.
+A license applicant that has been designated as social equity program participants, economic empowerment priority applicants, or both. - 2.
+The [City/Town] may waive or reduce fees for an equity party to a host community agreement negotiation, including, but not limited to community impact fees, zoning, and occupancy fees. - 3.
+At minimum, the [City/Town] shall take the following actions during host community agreement negotiations with an equity party to promote and encourage their full participation: - a.
+Engage in an ongoing dialogue by providing multiple opportunities for discussion and negotiation of host community agreement terms including, at minimum, two conferences with an equity party; - b.
+Include any attorney, authorized representative, or other advocate, if elected by an equity party, in all negotiation discussions and conferences; - c.
+Promote language access by providing a certified interpreter or translator to assist an equity party who is a non-English speaker during all negotiation discussions and conferences: - d.
+Provide reasonable opportunities for an equity party to review a proposed host community agreement, term, or condition, outside of a negotiation conference, or to seek review or input by a third party of their choice; - e.
+Negotiate the terms of a host community agreement in good faith, including

+- consideration of flexible terms that may mitigate particular challenges affecting an equity party, such as access to capital, with all terms and clauses conspicuously identified and openly discussed; and - f.
+Allow an equity party to propose an amendment to, or seek cancellation of, a host community agreement within thirty days from the date of execution of the host community agreement.

+4. The [City/Town] may also:

+- a.
+Expedite or prioritize the local approval process for social equity businesses, social equity program participants, and economic empowerment priority applicants; - b.
+Provide technical assistance for social equity businesses, social equity program participants, and economic empowerment priority applicants navigating the local approval process; - c.
+Designate a municipal contact who shall work closely with social equity businesses, social equity program participants, and economic empowerment priority applicants in the local approval process from initial inquiry through the end of the permitting process; or - d.
+Adopt an exclusivity period to permit social equity businesses for three years or until the goals of the exclusivity period have been met as determined by the municipality.

+5. The [City/Town] shall not:

-- c. compel an equity party to sign a host community agreement in any manner that conflicts with the practices required through applicable state law and regulations and - d.
+- a.
+Negotiate a host community agreement with an equity party through the use of undue influence, duress, coercion, intimidation, threats, or any strong-arm tactics; - b.
+Threaten loss of an equity party's position in its local application queue or delay to the processing of an equity party's application; - c.
+Compel an equity party to sign a host community agreement in any manner that conflicts with the practices required through applicable state law and regulations; and - d.
 Negotiate or discontinue negotiations with an equity party in bad faith.